timkeefedev/timkeefedev.github.io/_posts/2017-3-23-Learning-JavaScript.md

 * _Why a particular concept is useful in your program._
 * _Why a certain code pattern is used to implement the concept in your program._

-The guide has 17 seperate sections, with each section consisting of several pages of text, code samples and diagrams.
+The guide has 17 separate sections, with each section consisting of several pages of text, code samples and diagrams.
 Here is quick outline of the topics covered: